What to do in case your flight is delayed/cancelled at London Heathrow airport.

 5. Claim your compensation

 Filing a claim on your own requires knowing your rights, being sure that the flight is eligible and back and forth communication with the airline.
 As carriers at times go to great lengths to evade paying compensation, certain claims then even have to go to court.
 If you would prefer not to waste your time and test your patience, just let us know as we would be more than happy to assist you herewith.
 With an elaborate database on actual flight schedules and weather conditions, years of experience and a 98% success rate in court, we're more than well equipped to take on your claim.
 Did we forget to mention our no win, no fee structure?
 If we need to take your case further to court, we'll accept all of the risk and legal fees.
-Only if you get paid will we charge a 25% success fee.
+Only if you get paid will we charge a success fee.
+For more details, visit our Price List page.

 Internet and support